KarthikL1729/Group_10_DSA_project/README.md

 # People on list L have no MOVEMENT from their station for 14 days.
 (They stay in their current station, i.e. where they tested positive).

+# In list L for task 1, we need

+- The day D

+- X value (Number of days we need to look back for)

+- Number of people who tested positive on that day

+- Indices of the people who tested positive

+# We are considering the people who tested positive to become negative after 14 days of quarantine.
+The primary and secondary contacts, on the other hand, will remain as they are, because they could be asymptomatic carriers.

-# Q2 specific
+## Q2 specific

-# We will use the danger values as weights for the edges to find the safest paths using Dijkstra's algo.
+# We will use the danger values as weights for the edges to find the safest paths using Dijkstra's algorithm.

 # The first run will give us the safest path, for the second run, we remove the HEAVIEST edge in path 1 (which is the most dangerous) and run dijkstra again.